It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 7. Barbell Squat

-Hip thrusts and barbell squats are both very similar exercises that are perfect for targeting the glutes.
+Hip thrusts and barbell squats are both compound exercises that target the glutes.

 Tips From A Trainer!